 If you were to ask a certain subsection of the Dublin drinking population to recommend the go-to television-less pub or the go-to toasty pub this author would wager that Grogan’s would make up the majority of responses that you would receive.

 While there may be better toasties available in the city, the toasty experience in Grogan’s is certainly the best.
 The simple act of providing the customer with a jar of old English mustard to do with as they please is symbolic.
 It’s a symbol of trust, there’s no bigger slap in the face, no bigger insult than being furnished with a solitary sachet of cheap condiment.
-The act simply screams of distrust.
-In Grogan’s they tell you that they trust you, they know you might be tempted to use too much mustard, or to take the jar home, but it’s a risk they’re willing to take.
+The act simply screams distrust.
+In Grogan’s they tell you that they trust you, they know you might be tempted to use too much mustard or to take the jar home, but it’s a risk they’re willing to take.

 Aesthetically, this is an ordinary pub made extraordinary.
-The ordinary being patterned carpet, chestnut panelling, mundane white tiled ceiling, and the extraordinary being provided by the ever-changing multitude of artworks scattered across the walls and the odd bit of stained glass contrasting the dull light attempted by the wooden panelling.
+The ordinary being patterned carpet, chestnut panelling, and mundane white tiled ceiling, and the extraordinary being provided by the ever-changing multitude of artworks scattered across the walls and the odd bit of stained glass contrasting the dull light attempted by the wooden panelling.

 The pint warranted no complaints.
 Well poured and high quality – the price differed by 20 cent between two barmen for some reason but nonetheless the D2 tax was certainly in effect.

 Overall Grogan’s is a beacon for the future of Dublin Pubs, the reverence afforded to it by a younger crowd demonstrates that the popularity of the traditional Dublin Pub experience still stands strong within the city. .